luckydrq/moddy/README.md

 - options.rules

 {Object} Each `key-value` pair stands for a certain rule for field validation of module's `package.json`. e.g. `{ name: 'koa' }` matches module with a name `koa` which as we all know and `{ name: /^koa-.*/ }` matches all the modules that have a name prefixed with `koa-` and `{ name: function(val) { return val !== 'koa'} }` matches any module whose name is not `koa`(in this case, param `val` is the value of that field in `package.json`).
 So `value` can be `RegExp`, `function` or any primative value.

+- options.packageDir

+{String} Directory that modules locate.
+Default to `node_modules`.
+If you want to search bower components, set it to `bower_components`.

+- options.packageFile

+{String} Package file.
+Defaults to `package.json`.

+- options.scopeDir

+{String} Scope of module.
+A module's name may be prefixed with a scope name. e.g. a module named with `xxx/yy` has scope `xxx` and it locates at `node_modules/xxx/yy` when installed.
+Defaults to ''.

 ### `callback`